jsbisht/aws-developer-associate/ebs.md

 The CMK is used by KMS to generate an encrypted data encryption key (DEK) which is stored with the volume with on the physical disk.

 - This key can only be decrypted by KMS (when a role with the proper permissions makes the request)
 - Every time an EBS volume is mounted to an EC2 instance, the unencrypted DEK is stored in memory of `EC2 Host`.
 This is used by the `EC2 Host`, to perform encryption and decryption of data from or to the EBS volume.
-(Key is passed to EC2 Host not EC2 instance)
+(Key is passed to EC2 Host not the EC2 instance)
 - When the EC2 instance's host changes, the DEK on EC2 host is discarded.
 - Only the DEK in encrypted form is present on the EBS volume.